AdiSatnalika/OpenMP_Programs/README.md

 Step 3: Include omp.h

 While you may not need it right away, it’s a good idea to go ahead and include omp.h in your source code.
 Visual Studio will already know the location, so all you have to do is type “#include <omp.h>” at the top of your source code.

+Step 4 : Copy the above codes and try them out .